Diogomadeira97/Dietpi-NAS/README.md

 > Reconfigure folders to default permissions and default owners.
 (Use this with [default-user.sh](Conf/default/default-user.sh)).

-	bash /mnt/Cloud/Data/
+	bash /mnt/Cloud/Data/default.sh

 • [default-user.sh](Conf/default/default-user.sh).

 > Create Users with the default configuration to folders, permissions, groups, and Samba Share.

-	bash /mnt/Cloud/Data/
+	bash /mnt/Cloud/Data/default-user.sh

 • [default-Keys.sh](Conf/default/default-Keys.sh).

 > Create SSH Private keys to multiple devices (Need root login).

-	bash /mnt/Cloud/Data/
+	bash /mnt/Cloud/Data/default-Keys.sh

 • [subdomain.sh](Conf/default/subdomain.sh).

 > Create subdomain to a service in Nginx and Homer.

-	bash /mnt/Cloud/Data/
+	bash /mnt/Cloud/Data/subdomain.sh

 • [subpath.sh](Conf/default/subpath.sh).

 > Create subpath to a service in Nginx and Homer.

-	bash /mnt/Cloud/Data/
+	bash /mnt/Cloud/Data/subpath.sh

 ## Notes:

-This installation is designed to be used only with a VPN, so the only port forwarding that is being performed is for the wireguard (UDP).
+The remote used of this installation is designed to be only with a VPN, so the only port forwarding that is being performed is for the Wireguard (UDP).
 It is not recommended to use this installation to expose your public IP directly on the Internet.
-If you want to do it is at your own risk.
+If you want to do it, is at your own risk.

 ## Requirements: